retzd-tech/genkitx-hnsw/README.md

 Open Genkit UI and choose the registered Plugin `HNSW Retriever` Execute the flow with the required parameter
 - `prompt` : Type your prompt where you will get answers with more enriched context based on the vector you provided.
-- `indexPath` : Define Vector Index path you wanna use as a knowledge reference, where you get this file from HNSW Indexer plugin.
+- `indexPath` : Define folder Vector Index path you wanna use as a knowledge reference, where you get this files path from HNSW Indexer plugin.

-In this example, Let's try to ask the AI Model about the information of a restaurant that has been provided based on the Vector Index.
+In this example, Let's try to ask about the price list information of a restaurant in Surabaya city, where it has been provided within the Vector Index.

-We can type the prompt and run it, after the flow finished, you will get response from the Gemini LLM Model enriched with specific knowledge based on your Vector Index.
+We can type the prompt and run it, after the flow finished, you will get response enriched with specific knowledge based on your Vector Index.

 ![Genkit UI Prompt Result](https://github.com/retzd-tech/genkit-hnsw/blob/main/assets/hnsw-retriever-flow.png?raw=true)